nikhil647/Interview-Questions-And-Answers/ProtoBuf/2 Basic 1.md

 you may safely assign **all fields** tag numbers in **1–15** because there is no downside and it maximizes efficiency.

+### **Critical Rule: Never Renumber Tags**

+Once a field has a tag number and is used in production, **you must never change, move, or reuse that tag**.
+You may **only add new fields with new tag numbers**.
+This preserves backward and forward compatibility.

+---
+If you want it even shorter:
+**After release: tags are permanent; only add new ones.**
 ---

 ## 3. Example (10 fields, all assigned 1–10)